Juptian/Juptian/README.md

 ## A bit about me
 I'm a highschool student who hopes to go into Computer Science when I go into colledge.

-My main languages for programming are C++, C# and JavaScript.
+My main languages for programming are C++, C#, Java, and JavaScript.

 I am bilingual, I speak English and French.